 Each article has Lexile level scores.
 Some articles can be used for multiple levels.
-Although kids from different levels will read the same article, the quizzes they receive will be different.
+Although kids from different levels will read the same article, the tests they receive will be different.

 New articles are posted every weekday.
 Kids quiz scores are automatically sent to teacher or parent’s email.
 To post the comments, kids must have teacher or parent’s approval.

-This is a great reading program.
+This is a great non fiction close reading program.
 All articles are reviewed by Smithsonian experts, so they are safe and high quality.
 The added bonus, all are free!

 If you would like to check it out or purchase it, please use the App Store link provided below.
 The cost is the same to you, but iGameMom gets a small percentage.
 Thanks for your support!
 Note: The link works for all countries.